Frequently Asked Questions

 Q: Can I choose the school my child attends for ESY?

 A: Yes, parents may select their student’s ESY site as long as the program is available at the location.
-However, selecting an ESY school site outside of the assigned cluster is considered a “choice” option, and transportation will not be provided.
+However, selecting an ESY school site outside of the transportation feeder pattern is considered a “choice” option, and transportation will not be provided.

 Additional Questions